David Horowitz (consumer advocate)

 David Charles Horowitz (June 30, 1937 – February 14, 2019) was an American consumer reporter and journalist for KNBC in Los Angeles, whose television program Fight Back! would warn viewers about defective products, test advertised claims to see if they were true, and confront corporations about customer complaints.
 He was on the boards of directors of the National Broadcast Editorial Conference, City of Hope, and the American Cancer Society, and he served on the advisory boards of the FCC and the Los Angeles District Attorney.

-Horowitz has been described as a consumer advocate; he personally shunned the description, noting that he always tried to maintain an objective point of view toward both the consumer and the businesses he profiled.
+Horowitz has been described as a consumer advocate; he shunned the description, noting that he always tried to maintain an objective point of view toward both the consumer and the businesses he profiled.

 Early life

 Horowitz attended Bradley University, where he became a member of Alpha Epsilon Pi, and graduated with high honors in 1959.
 Horowitz earned a master's degree in journalism from Northwestern University in 1961, then worked at newspapers and TV stations in the Midwest, including KRNT-TV (now KCCI) in Des Moines, Iowa.
 He was a writer for The Huntley–Brinkley Report.